Mahmoud-Eltobgy/Distance-Meter/README.md

 # Distance-Meter
-This project calculates distance using Ultrasonic Sensor
+This project calculates distance using Ultrasonic Sensor and diplay it on 7 segment display.